Emma Coburn: 2022

-Coburn opened her 2022 season on May 19 competing in the 1500-meters at the USATF Distance Classic in Walnut CA where she ran a 4:09.47 finishing in 11th place.
-She next competed in the steeplechase at the Prefontaine Classic in Eugene, Oregon on May 28 coming in 8th with a time of 9:18.09.
-On June 11, she raced at the Portland Track Festival where she finished 3rd in the 1500-meters with a time of 4:04.44, but posted a DNF in the 5000-meters event.

-During June 24-26th she competed in the steeplechase at the 2022 Toyota USATF Outdoor Championship where she ran 9:10.63 finishing first and capturing her 10th US National Champion title.
+During June 24-26th she competed in the steeplechase at the USATF Championship where she ran 9:10.63 finishing first and capturing her 10th national title.
 During a post-race interview Coburn became emotional when asked to reflect upon which national championship was her favorite.
-Coburn stated that perhaps the 10th title is her most favorite because it made up for a deeply disappointing performance at the 2020 Tokyo Olympic Games and because she was unsure how many more races she would be able to enjoy with her mother, who has been battling cancer.
-Coburn thanked her family, sponsors and fans who have supported her over a professional career that has spanned nearly a decade.
+Coburn stated that perhaps the 10th title is her most favorite because it made up for a deeply disappointing performance at the Tokyo Olympic Games and because she was unsure how many more races she would be able to enjoy with her mother, who has been battling cancer.

 From July 16-20th, Coburn competed in her fifth World Athletics Championships held in Eugene, Oregon, finishing eighth in the 3000-meters steeplechase final in 9:16.49.

 Following the World Championships, in August and September, she ran three Diamond Discipline steeplechase events.
-She finished 4th at the Herculis EBS in Monaco posting a time of 9:07.93; 8th at the Memorial van Damme in Bruxelles with a run of 9:14.43; and 7th at the Diamond League Championships in Zurich with a time of 9:20.00.
+She finished fourth in Monaco posting a time of 9:07.93; eighth in Brussels with a run of 9:14.43; and seventh in Zürich final with a time of 9:20.00.

-On September 11, 2022, the 31-year-old World Champion and Olympic Bronze medalist ran in the New Balance 5th Avenue Mile in New York City finishing in 4:22.8, placing her 10th amongst the women professional runners, first in her age category (31-34) and 59th overall (both men and women).
-Great Britain's Laura Muir ran 4:14.8 to capture the win, Nikki Hiltz was second at 4:17.4 and Eleanor Fulton came in third in 4:18.0.
+On September 11, 2022, the 31-year-old ran in the New Balance 5th Avenue Mile in New York City finishing in 4:22.8, placing her 10th amongst the women professional runners, first in her age category (31-34) and 59th overall (both men and women).
+Great Britain's Laura Muir ran 4:14.8 to capture the win.